Five-spice powder

 Five-spice powder (五香粉 (wǔxiāng fěn)) is a spice mixture of five or more spices—commonly star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds—used predominantly in almost all branches of Chinese cuisine.
 The five flavors of the spices reflect the five traditional Chinese elements (wood, fire, earth, metal, and water) and flavors (sweet, bitter, sour, salty, and savory).
 The addition of eight other spices creates thirteen-spice powder (十三香), which is used less commonly.

-Ingredients
+List of ingredients

 A common mix for ground five-spice powder (center) is (clockwise from top left) cinnamon, fennel seeds, star anise, Sichuan peppercorns and cloves.

 While there are many variants, a common mix is: